Research Topic: Influenza, Pneumonia and Other Lung Health Issues

-Pneumonia and influenza are common lung infections and together continue to be among the top ten leading causes of death in the U.S. Almost 55,000 Americans die each year from influenza and pneumonia.
+Pneumonia and influenza are common lung infections and together continue to be among the top ten leading causes of death in the U.S. More than 50,000 Americans die each year from influenza and pneumonia.

 Influenza is a worldwide problem and a looming threat because of the virus’ uncanny ability to mutate, making previous immunizations ineffective, and because of its potential to transform into a highly contagious deadly organism capable of creating a devastating pandemic.
 The best way to prevent this serious lung disease is to get the flu vaccine each year.
 Health officials recommend that everyone six months of age and older receive an influenza vaccination each and every year.